 Taking out your superannuation

 Superannuation is a valuable and tax effective way for people to ensure that they are able to adequately fund their retirement.
-Of course, it is always a good idea to learn as much about super as you can, so that you know exactly how you will benefit and exactly what you can and cannot do when it comes to your superannuation fund.
+Of course, it is always a good idea to learn as much about super as you can, so that you know exactly how you will benefit and exactly what you can and cannot do regarding your superannuation fund.

-By learning about the rules and regulations when it comes to taking out your superannuation you will learn all about when you can and cannot withdraw your contributions and can learn about the criteria you have to meet in order to make eligible contributions withdrawals.
+By learning about the rules and regulations of taking out your superannuation you will learn all about when you can and cannot withdraw your contributions and can learn about the criteria you have to meet in order to make eligible contributions withdrawals.

 When can you withdraw your money?

-Your ability to withdraw your money is based on whether you are looking at preserved or non-preserves contributions.
+Your ability to withdraw your money is based on whether you are looking at preserved or non-preserved contributions.
 You can usually withdraw non-preserved contributions when you want or need to.
-However, when it comes to preserved contributions, you can usually only withdraw them under certain circumstances, so this is something that you will need to bear in mind.
+However, for preserved contributions, you can usually only withdraw them under certain circumstances, so this is something that you will need to bear in mind.
 The circumstances that usually warrant being able to withdraw preserved funds include: